What if I told you that helping your children with their homework was counter productive?

 Thanks to private tutors, your child can improve their study skills.
 (Source: Haiku Deck)

-In some cases, you can send your homework to your private tutor and they can correct it and send it back to you.
+In some cases, you can send your homework to your private tutors and they can correct it and send it back to you.
 This is particularly useful if you’re working with an English tutor or writing tutors and don’t want to waste time during your tutorials by marking a writing.

 A one to one private tutor can also teach you study and work skills such as: How to organise your work.
 How to plan your revision.
 How to create a study sheet.